rferl/riga-tool-quote-card/README.md

 Some notes for writing your tool's UI as part of the base tool repo (step 4 above):

-#### How can I view my tool?
+#### How can I view my tool during development?

+1. Set your `riga-tool.config.yml` `url` value is set to your local servers URL (eg. `http://localhost:5173/index`)
-Running `npm run dev` enables you to view your tool UI in two different locations.
+2. Run `npm run dev`

-You can see your changes _live_ and in a _full screen_ preview at the tool's route.
+You can then see your changes _live_ and in a _full screen_ preview at the tool's route.
 For instance, if your tool is located at `src/routes/index`, you can monitor your progress at `http://localhost:5173/index` (note that port `5173` may vary).

 Alternatively, you can view it at the home route, such as `http://localhost:5173`.
 This option lets you see your UI within the _preview pane_, adjacent to the settings panel.
 The preview pane is an iframe that points to the `url` value specified in the `riga-tool.config.yml` file.
 During development, you can set your `url` to your tool's localhost URL, for example, `http://localhost:5173/index`.

-**TODO: check if there are advantages of using the local vs. the final URL.
-For now it seems the local URL seems the best as it updates immediately and without deploy.
-But there might be further considerations?**
+Once you're done with testing, set `riga-tool.config.yml`'s `url` value to the final hosting URL.

+**TODO: How to get around the lack of ID in dev mode?**

 #### What happens when I build my tool?